 Tip: *Recently I discovered Montezumas 100% Absolute Black buttons which work beautifully here.
 Cake always taste better straight from the oven but these freeze well.

-Thank you to Independent Wines for gifting these delicious boutique wines.
-I love that Elvira’s choice is always inspired and it’s exciting to discover something entirely new each time.
-One of the UK’s leading Italian wine specialists, receiving an order is the next best thing to actually visiting the vineyard in person. www.independent.wine.
+Independent Wines are one of the UK’s leading Italian wine specialists and receiving an order is the next best thing to actually visiting the vineyard in person. www.independent.wine.